 13. Make yourself a promise before you go into the store that you will only walk around the perimeter of the store.
 All the aisles in the middle are just filled with items that you don’t need to be filling your cart with anyways!

 14. Have several meatless meals each week.
 Meatless doesn’t have to mean less filling or less protein.
 Have breakfast for supper (eggs, French Toast Casserole, and hashbrowns) or a big bowl of lentil soup.
 Some of our personal favorites are bean bowls and loaded baked potatoes.

 15. Harvest bone broth.
-One of the most healthy foods you can add to your diet is bone broth and it doesn't cost anything to make since you take it from food you've already purchased for other things!
+One of the healthiest foods you can add to your diet is bone broth and it doesn’t cost anything to make since you take it from the food you’ve already purchased for other things!
 We eat bone broth every day added into meals.